Jeffrey Tambor: Career

-Later work

-Tambor served as the announcer (and occasional square) for the game show Hollywood Squares in 2002 and 2003.
+Tambor was the announcer for the game show Hollywood Squares in 2002 and 2003.
 He was the voice of King Neptune in 2004's The SpongeBob SquarePants Movie.
-In the spring of 2005, he starred as George Aaronow in the Broadway revival of Glengarry Glen Ross.

-After the cancellation of Arrested Development in April 2006, Tambor signed on to a series with John Lithgow called Twenty Good Years about two men who ponder the last 20 years of their life.
+In the spring of 2005, he starred as George Aaronow in the Broadway revival of Glengarry Glen Ross alongside Alan Alda, Liev Schreiber, and Gordon Clapp.
+After the cancellation of Arrested Development in April 2006, Tambor signed on to a series with John Lithgow called Twenty Good Years about two men who ponder the preceding 20 years of their lives.
 The show premiered on NBC on October 11, 2006, but was taken off the air after only a few episodes.
 Also in 2006, he portrayed George Washington on The Radio Adventures of Dr. Floyd.
 He starred as "Uncle" Saul in the CBS comedy Welcome to The Captain until its cancellation in March 2008.
 He has made several cameo appearances on Entourage as a fictionalized version of himself who regularly annoys his agent, Ari Gold.
 For several years, based on his availability, Tambor has taught a class for actors.
 He was a longtime teaching associate of acting coach Milton Katselas.

 In 2009, Tambor appeared in the animated film Monsters vs. Aliens and in the comedy The Hangover.
 In 2009, Tambor began playing the recurring character Len Trexler in the sardonic comedy Archer, an animated television series on the FX network.
 He is a major love interest to Malory Archer played by Jessica Walter – the two formerly playing husband and wife in Arrested Development.
 Tambor replaced Kelsey Grammer as Georges in the Broadway revival of the musical La Cage aux Folles on February 15, 2011, but withdrew from the production after the February 24 performance.
 Also in 2011, Tambor starred in an indie comedy, Lucky.
 That same year, he had a minor role in the film Paul with Simon Pegg and Nick Frost, reprised his Hangover role for its sequel, and was featured in Flypaper, with Patrick Dempsey and Ashley Judd.

 In 2012, Tambor co-starred as Walt, Pete's aspiring musician father on the sitcom Bent starring Amanda Peet and David Walton.
 In May 2013 he returned to Arrested Development for season 4 and subsequently, season 5 in 2018–2019.
 In 2017 he played Georgy Malenkov in The Death of Stalin.
 In May 2017, Tambor released a book entitled Are You Anybody?
 A Memoir.